POLYCYSTIC OVARIAN SYNDROME SPECIALIST IN NEW YORK CITY

 For example, estrogen might be responsible for the production of breast cysts while progesterone protects against breast cysts.
 Progesterone is considered a natural diuretic, while estrogen promotes water and salt retention.

 WHAT IS PCOS?

-Polycystic Ovarian Syndrome (PCOS) is a condition of hormonal imbalance in which a woman’s ovaries grow small noncancerous fluid filled cysts.
-This condition causes increase production of male sex hormones-androgens, which might cause menstrual cycle irregularity and insulin resistance.
+Polycystic Ovarian Syndrome (PCOS) is a condition of hormonal imbalance in which a woman’s ovaries grow small noncancerous fluid-filled cysts.
+This condition causes increased production of male sex hormones androgens, which might cause menstrual cycle irregularity and insulin resistance.

 This condition is often accompanied by Insulin resistance and excess insulin production.
 Insulin is a hormone synthesized by the pancreas that helps to transport glucose into the cells and converts it to energy.
 Excess insulin might also be the cause of high androgen levels in the body.

 There is no cure or permanent treatment for Polycystic Ovarian Syndrome, so treatment for this condition is focused on decreasing the symptoms and preventing complications of more serious diseases such as:

 - Heart disease

 - High blood pressure